Deadbones267/Group-Project-1/Updated README.md

 ## Future Work

 Future work and/or recommended enhancements to this project include:
-* Implementing a regional model that allows users to view weather patterns and energy utilization trends by geographic region.
+* Implementing a regional model that allows users to view weather patterns and energy utilization trends by geographic region
+* Evaluating how various types of energy impact energy costs